‘This is our identity’: Storm’s red-hot three-point shooting has been catalyst for record start

 Like most WNBA teams since the start of the league in 1997, the Storm used an inside-out offensive attack that featured a dominant post player, wings who scored primarily on isolation plays and a pass-first point guard who ran pick-n-roll plays to create mismatches.

-Seattle’s reliance on the long ball began in earnest during its 2010 WNBA championship season when the team attempted 667 three-pointers, which was an increase of 181 from the previous year.
+The Storm’s reliance on the long ball began in earnest during its 2010 WNBA championship season when the team attempted 667 three-pointers, which was an increase of 181 from the previous year.

-When coach Dan Hughes took over in 2018, the Storm attempted a team record 816 three-pointers en route to winning its third league title.
+When coach Dan Hughes took over in 2018, the Storm attempted a team-record 816 three-pointers en route to winning its third league title.

-Seattle still employs the same up-tempo offense that values 3-point shooting, spacing, ball movement, quick decisions and skilled positionless players.
+The Storm still employs the same up-tempo offense that values three-point shooting, spacing, ball movement, quick decisions and skilled positionless players.

 “It’s really been part of the evolution of the modern offensive systems,” Kloppenburg said.
 “When you look back then, you didn’t have the spacing.
 Everybody is jammed up around the key.”